Madhurey

-Madhurey is a 2004 Indian Tamil-language action comedy film directed by Ramana Madhesh.
-It stars Vijay, Sonia Agarwal and Rakshitha while Vadivelu, Pasupathy, Seetha, and Tejashree play supporting roles.
+Madhurey is a 2004 Indian Tamil-language masala film directed by Ramana Madhesh.
+It stars Vijay in the main lead role alongside Sonia Agarwal and Rakshita while Vadivelu, Pasupathy, Seetha, and Tejashree play supporting roles.
 The film released on 29 August 2004.
-It received mixed reviews and was a commercial success.

 Plot

 Madhuravel works as a vegetable vendor with his friend Pandu.
 He is a do-gooder and protector of the family of Kamatchi and her two daughters.
 Madurey eradicates loan sharks and fights "bad guys" in the market.
-Meanwhile, Anitha has a liking towards Madurey and manages to win him over from Maheshwari.
+Meanwhile, Anitha has a liking for Madurey and manages to win him over from Maheshwari.
 One day, while Madhurey was fighting some goons, a goon attempts to throw a briefcase at Madurey, but it falls.
 When the briefcase opens, Kamakshi finds a newspaper with Madurey and her daughter Susheela's photos in it.
 She then shoots Madurey, and he is hospitalized.
 At the hospital, when Kamakshi questions Pandu about how he can be an accomplice to someone who she thought was a murderer, he asks her if he knows who Madurey really is.

 The story shifts to a flashback, where Madurey is the district collector of Madurai, with Susheela and Pandu as his assistants.
 He is the action-packed bureaucrat who takes to the streets to solve the citizens' problems.
 He does the job of policing and is up against criminals.
-He does not believe in IPS and police force to clean up the city.
+He does not believe in the IPS and the police force to clean up the city.
 So one such clean up operation takes him to KTR, a don who is running a parallel law enforcement system with his own court.
 He doles out justice to all and is God to the ordinary.
 Madurey does not take lightly to this parallel outfit.
 A clash takes place, and Susheela is killed in a fight between Madurey and KTR.
 KTR puts the blame on Madurey.

 Now, Madurey goes undercover to surface as a vegetable vendor because his aim is to pin down KTR.
-From now onwards, it is Madurey on a rampage until KTR is finished and the murder charge is removed forms rest of the plot.
+From now on, Madurey is on a rampage until KTR is finished and the murder charge is removed.